SWAT-team-1/Final_project/README.md

 - when [user asked how the website]
 - then [the user can know the website works]

+2- Browsing

-As a user i can search for different categories
+As a user i can search, browse a different categories

 - given [Filter categories]
 - when [user asked for filter categories]
 - then [the user can browse the site in a simpler way]

-As a user i can add things to rent

-- given [user input to add product]
-- when [the user asked for add product]
-- then [the user can lend the product]
+3- Renting

 As a user i can rent and view the rentals things in the website